Gassner and Burau representations over $\mathbb{Z}_p$-modules: Faithfulness of

+Up to this point, our focus has been entirely on the Gassner representation $\tau_n$ and its modulo $p$ reductions.
+In this section, we will attempt to apply our methods to investigate the modulo $p$ Burau representation, and apply similar methods to prove that $\rho_3\otimes \mathbb{Z}_p$ is faithful for all $p$.
+While this result was originally proved in \cite{Lee-Song}, we hope that our methods here will prove to be useful in future study of the kernel of $\rho_n\otimes \mathbb{Z}_p$ for higher $n$.

-Our main tool in achieving this goal will be a sequence that we will call the {\it crossing-puncture sequence}, motivated by the planar interpretation of the Moody polynomial given in $\S 2$.
-The procedure described in this section seems to suggest that the Moody polynomial is, in some sense, ``defined'' by the sequence of integers $|k_{i+1}-k_i|$ (where $k_{i+1}$ and $k_i$ denote the exponents of the monomials at the $(i+1)$-th and $i$-th crossings respectively), an intuition which we will now attempt to make precise.
+Our main tool in achieving our goal will be a sequence that we will call the {\it crossing-puncture sequence}, motivated by the planar interpretation of the Burau polynomial given in $\S 2$.
+The procedure described in this section uses the fact that the Burau polynomial is, in some sense, ``defined'' by the sequence of integers $|k_{i+1}-k_i|$ (where $k_{i+1}$ and $k_i$ denote the exponents of the monomials at the $(i+1)$-th and $i$-th crossings respectively), an intuition which we will now attempt to make precise.

 {\bf Crossing-puncture sequence.} As in $\S 2$, let $\alpha=\alpha_0$, $\beta=\phi(\beta_0)$.
 We may assume that $\alpha$ is an arc that joins the puncture $p_1$ directly to the puncture $p_2$.
-Suppose, then, that $\alpha$ and $\beta$ intersect $m$ times, at points $q_1, q_2, \dots, q_m$.
+Suppose, then, that $\alpha$ and $\beta$ intersect $m$ times, at points $q_1, q_2, \ldots, q_m$.
 For each $i$, let $\alpha_{\mu_i}$ and $\beta_i$ be the subarcs of $\alpha$ and $\beta$ that go from $q_i$ to $q_{i+1}$, as in $\S 2$.

 Then, let $k$ be such that $\alpha_{\mu_i} \cup \beta_i$ bounds a $k$-punctured disc.
 The {\it crossing-puncture number} $C_i$ is equal to $k$ if $\beta$ is oriented clockwise around $\alpha \cup \beta$, and is equal to $-k$ otherwise.
-The {\it crossing-puncture sequence} of $\phi$ is the sequence $C_1, C_2, \dots, C_m$.
+The {\it crossing-puncture sequence} of $\phi$ is the sequence $C_1, C_2, \ldots, C_m$.

-Now, recall that we can express the Moody polynomial of $\phi$ as the sum of the monomials at $\alpha$ and $\beta$'s $m$ crossings, as follows:
+Now, recall that we can express the Burau polynomial of $\phi$ as the sum of the monomials at $\alpha$ and $\beta$'s $m$ crossings, as follows: